• Skip to primary navigation

 colour mixing bags

-Once you’ve finished experimenting place a small sheet of card inside each bag and carefully seal it up again.
+Once you’ve finished experimenting, place a small sheet of card inside each bag and carefully seal it up again.

-colour mixing ideas
+colour mixing squishy bags

 Mixing colours – why does this work?